remybms/challengeJS/README.md

 npm i
 ```

-WHile you're playing, there is only one rule:
+While you're playing, there is only one rule:
 ### Never use the enter button